-Haberdashers' West Midlands Academies Trust (Formerly Haberdashers' Adams' Federation Trust) Independent Reporting Accountant's Report on Regularity For the year ended 31 August 2022
+Haberdashers' Adams' Federation Trust Independent Reporting Accountant's Report on Regularity For the year ended 31 August 2021

-In accordance with the terms of our engagement letter dated 22 July 2022 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2021 to 2022, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Haberdashers' West Midlands Academies Trust (Formerly Haberdashers' Adams' Federation Trust) during the period 1 September 2021 to 31 August 2022 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 23 September 2021 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2020 to 2021, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Haberdashers' Adams' Federation Trust during the period 1 September 2020 to 31 August 2021 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to Haberdashers' West Midlands Academies Trust (Formerly Haberdashers' Adams' Federation Trust) and ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to Haberdashers' West Midlands Academies Trust (Formerly Haberdashers' Adams' Federation Trust) and ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Haberdashers' West Midlands Academies Trust (Formerly Haberdashers' Adams' Federation Trust) and ESFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Haberdashers' Adams' Federation Trust and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to Haberdashers' Adams' Federation Trust and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Haberdashers' Adams' Federation Trust and ESFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of Haberdashers' West Midlands Academies Trust's (Formerly Haberdashers' Adams' Federation Trust) Accounting Officer and the reporting accountant
+Respective responsibilities of Haberdashers' Adams' Federation Trust's Accounting Officer and the reporting accountant

-The accounting officer is responsible, under the requirements of Haberdashers' West Midlands Academies Trust's (Formerly Haberdashers' Adams' Federation Trust) funding agreement with the Secretary of State for Education dated 1 September 2011 and the Academies Financial Handbook, extant from 1 September 2020, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The accounting officer is responsible, under the requirements of Haberdashers' Adams' Federation Trust's funding agreement with the Secretary of State for Education dated 1 September 2011 and the Academies Financial Handbook, extant from 1 September 2020, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2021 to 2022.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2021 to 31 August 2022 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2020 to 2021.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 September 2020 to 31 August 2021 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.